 Sally advertised Stone’s collection to all the businesses in the Centre to ask if they wanted to make use of the disposal service.
 Several SMEs took the opportunity to have a clear out and it was easy and convenient for them to drop off their equipment on site.

 Oxford Innovation is committed to green and sustainable business practices and so working with Stone meant it was confident it was working with a similar ethical business.
-When it comes to recycling, Stone ensures nothing is wasted and has a commitment to zero landfill, refurbishing as much redundant hardware as possible.
+When it comes to recycling, Stone ensures to refurbish as much redundant hardware as possible.

 “We did not want our waste equipment to go to landfill and so Stone’s ethics are totally in line with our own,” said Sally.
 “Stone explained that some of our kit could be donated to charities and that was good to hear.”